A TRUE VISION FOR IPSWICH- New Cornhill Designs

 Since its formation almost ten years ago, Ipswich Central has worked tirelessly on behalf of the businesses in Ipswich town centre.
-A revitalised Cornhill, a centre of the community, has long been something local businesses have called for and today, your Business Improvement District (BID) company is proud to say that the hard work and dedication to improving your town centre has paid off.
+A revitalised Cornhill, a centre of the community, has long been something local businesses have called and we are proud to say that the hard work and dedication to improving your town centre has paid off.

 The scheme aims to revitalise the Cornhill transforming it into a thriving retail and commercial hub.
 It will also provide an attractive focal point for the town and stimulate a renaissance of the Cornhill buildings and the wider centre.